Takiazouzi/Takiazouzi/README.md

 🌱 I’m currently learning **Docker, AWS, Advanced CTF Techniques & OSINT Methodologies**

-💬 Ask me about **Red Hat Linux, Network Security, Penetration Testing, Source Intelligence... or open an issue [here](https://github.com/takieddin/takieddin/issues)**
+💬 Ask me about **Red Hat Linux, Network Security, Penetration Testing ...

 ⚡ Fun fact: **The most dangerous vulnerability is the one you never scanned for**